kostya-zero/pipe/README.md

 # Project rewrite

 I will rewrite this project in Rust, because I stopped using C#.
-Now, Pipe will become a virtual environment manager.
-I think making a build system is a not perspective idea, because we have a lot of them.

 If you want to compile old version you can switch to `old` branch.
 Have a nice day!